Excelmatic Command Writing Guide

 6. Troubleshooting & Refinement

-• Output too generic: Add specific columns, metrics, grouping levels.
+Output too generic Add specific columns, metrics, and grouping levels.

-• Wrong column chosen: Use exact quoted column name; optionally list columns: "List all column names first".
+Wrong column chosen Use exact quoted column names (e.g., 'Customer ID').
+Optionally start with: "List all column names first."

-• Wrong date parsing: Specify target format and timezone if relevant.
+Wrong date parsing Specify target format (e.g., YYYY-MM-DD) and timezone if relevant.

-• Unexpected aggregation: State desired function (sum vs average vs count distinct).
+Unexpected aggregation State desired function explicitly (sum vs average vs count distinct).

-• Slow on large file: Ask for schema summary first; then run transformations in steps.
+Slow on large files Ask for schema summary first; then run transformations in steps.

-• Formula miscalculated: Provide explicit formula parentheses and desired formatting.
+Formula miscalculated Provide explicit formula with parentheses and desired formatting.

 Refinement Loop Template